LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 --------------------

-You win a scenario if you escape the location alive (which may prove difficult, because your foes gradually build up the ambush squads blocking your escape routes) or, in scenarios with no exit locations, if you eliminate all opposition.
+You win a scenario if you escape the location alive (which may prove difficult, because your foes tend to gradually build up the ambush squad blocking your escape route) or, in scenarios with no exit locations, if you eliminate all opposition.
 In the former case, your score is based predominantly on the gold and precious gems you've plundered.
 In the latter case, your score is most influenced by the number